Mount Sinai Health System Hospital Campuses: Mount Sinai Beth Israel • Mount Sinai Beth Israel Brooklyn • The Mount Sinai Hospital

 Outside of Work

-An Intensive Care Unit Simulation Lab at St. Luke’s and Roosevelt Hospitals was completed in July 2007.
+An Intensive Care Unit Simulation Lab at Mount Sinai St. Luke's Roosevelt was completed in July 2007.
 This lab has sophisticated computerized high fidelity manikins, as well as several other instruments including an Endoscopy simulator, to provide training in different clinical domains such as cardiac arrest situation, rapid response scenarios, airway management, emergency and elective invasive procedures, teamwork, interactions and communications among team members, bronchoscopy, and rare events.

 A new 3G high fidelity manikin was recently purchased for the lab.
 The Lab has state of the art audiovisual (A/V) equipment with several cameras located in different positions to capture accurate and detailed images of all events recorded in the Simulation Lab.
 This A/V equipment is simultaneously linked to computerized manikins to provide instant feedback.
 The lab is set up as an ICU room / resuscitation area with actual medical gas, oxygen and suctioning set up, and bedside monitor.